singlestore-labs/singlestore-debezium-connector/README.md

 ### Streaming
 After the initial snapshot is complete, the connector continues streaming from the offset that it receives in Steps 4 and 5 above.
 If the streaming stops again for any reason, upon restart, the connector tries to continue streaming changes from where it previously left off.

-The SingleStoreDB connector forwards change events in records to the Kafka Connect framework.
+The SingleStore connector forwards change events in records to the Kafka Connect framework.
 The Kafka Connect process asynchronously writes the change event records in the same order in which they were generated to the appropriate Kafka topic.
 Kafka Connect periodically records the most recent offset in another Kafka topic.
 The offset indicates source-specific position information that Debezium includes with each event.
 The connector records database-level offsets for each database partition in each change event.

 When Kafka Connect gracefully shuts down, it stops the connectors, flushes all event records to Kafka, and records the last offset received from each connector.
 When Kafka Connect restarts, it reads the last recorded offset for each connector, and starts each connector at its last recorded offset.
 When the connector restarts, it sends a request to the SingleStoreDB to send the events that occurred after the offset position.

 ### Topic names
-The SingleStoreDB Debezium connector writes change events for all `INSERT`, `UPDATE`, and `DELETE` operations that occur in a table to a single Apache Kafka topic that is specific to that table.
+The SingleStore Debezium connector writes change events for all `INSERT`, `UPDATE`, and `DELETE` operations that occur in a table to a single Apache Kafka topic that is specific to that table.
 The connector uses the following naming convention for the change event topics:

 ```
 topicPrefix.databaseName.tableName